psambath/terraform_training/Day3/for_each.md

 - Task 4: Refactor code to use Terraform `for-each`
 - Task 5: Look at the number of AWS instances with `terraform state list`
 - Task 6: Update the server variables to determine which instance will be destroyed.
+- Task 7: Update the output variables to pull DNS addresses.

 ## Task 1: Change the number of AWS instances with `count`